 The role of a publisher in the games industry is to ensure that a game can get in front of its audience successfully.
 To do that, a publisher must consider a variety of distribution strategies and channels.
 This course explains the role of a publisher in-game distribution and details the various channels by which a game can be distributed.

-Credits: 3 Prerequisites: BUAD 230 MKTG 343
+Offered via Rize Consortium.
+Credits: 3 Prerequisites: BUAD 230 MKTG 343 Semester Offered: Fall

 BUAD 355: Introduction to Data Visualization